NOAA-PSL/score-db/README.md

         }
     }
 ```
+Values which can be null or not provided: folder_path, cycle, time_valid, forecast_hour, file_size_bytes

 Note: the associated experiment, file type, and storage locations referenced in the body values must already be registered for a successful file count PUT call.